Vyral/base-template/_posts/2018-09-25-why-i-became-a-financial-advisor.md

 ## Launching My Career

 I had passion and motivation, but I needed knowledge and experience to build a solid foundation.
 I earned a bachelor’s degree in finance and economics from Ohio University, and eventually went on to receive an MBA from Kent State University.
-Throughout my early years as a financial advisor, I pursued designations that would give me the skills and information to better serve my clients, including CERTIFIED FINANCIAL PLANNER™ (CFP&reg;), ACCREDITED INVESTMENT FIDUCIARY™ (AIF&reg;), and Retirement Income Certified Professional&reg; (RICP&reg;).
+Throughout my early years as a financial advisor, I pursued designations that would give me the skills and information to better serve my clients, including CERTIFIED FINANCIAL PLANNER™ (CFP®), ACCREDITED INVESTMENT FIDUCIARY™ (AIF®), and Retirement Income Certified Professional® (RICP®).

 ## My Career Today